sambamitra/daily-trade-reporting-engine/README.md

 # Daily Trade Reporting Engine

-This is a simple trade reporting engine which generates daily incoming/outgoing settlement reports and daily rankings of trade instructions.
+This is a simple trade reporting engine which generates daily incoming/outgoing settlement reports and daily rankings of trade entities.

 # How to run